Temiloluwa/sagemaker_auto_mpg/Blog.md

 ```

 ## Stage 1: Feature Engineering
-All preprocessing scripts are stored in a directory named `scripts/preprocessor`.
-The preprocessing steps are implemented using Sklearn python library.
-These are the goals of this step:
+The preprocessing steps are implemented using the Sklearn python library.
+These are the goals of this stage:

-1. Preprocess the raw train and validation `.csv` data into features and export them to s3 in `.npy` format
+1. Preprocess the raw train and validation `.csv` data into features and export them to s3 in [`.npy`](https://numpy.org/doc/stable/reference/generated/numpy.lib.format.html#module-numpy.lib.format) format
-2. Save the trained preprocessing model using `joblib` and export it to s3.
-This saved model will serve the first stage of the inference pipeline, generating features given input test data.
+2. Save the preprocessing model using [`joblib`](https://scikit-learn.org/stable/model_persistence.html) and export it to s3.
+This saved model will be deployed as the first step of our inference pipeline.
+During inferencing, it's task will be to generating features (.npy) for raw test data.

 The Sagemaker Python SDK offers [Sklearn Preprocessors](https://sagemaker.readthedocs.io/en/stable/frameworks/sklearn/sagemaker.sklearn.html#sagemaker.sklearn.processing.SKLearnProcessor) and [PySpark Preprocessors](https://sagemaker.readthedocs.io/en/stable/api/training/processing.html#sagemaker.spark.processing.PySparkProcessor).
+These are preprocessors that already come with Sklearn and Pyspark pre-installed.
 Unfortunately, I discovered it is not possible to use custom scripts or dependencies with both.
-I had to use the [Framework Preprocessor](https://sagemaker.readthedocs.io/en/stable/api/training/processing.html#sagemaker.processing.FrameworkProcessor).
+Therefore, I had to use the [Framework Preprocessor](https://sagemaker.readthedocs.io/en/stable/api/training/processing.html#sagemaker.processing.FrameworkProcessor).

-During instantiation, I configured the preprocessor with the `SKlearn estimator` using the `estimator_cls` parameter.
-The `.run` method of the preprocessor comes with a `code` parameter for specifying the entry point script and  `source_dir` parameter for defining the directory containing custom scripts.
+To instantiate the Framework Preprocessor with the sklearn library,  I supplied [`SKlearn estimator`](https://sagemaker.readthedocs.io/en/stable/frameworks/sklearn/sagemaker.sklearn.html) Class to the `estimator_cls` parameter.
+The `.run` method of the preprocessor comes with a `code` parameter for specifying the entry point script and  `source_dir` parameter for indicating the directory that contains all custom scripts.

-Data is transferred into and exported out of the preprocessing containiner using [ProcessingInput](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_ProcessingInput.html) and [ProcessingOutput](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_ProcessingOutput.html) APIs.
-Note that unlike Estimators that are executed using a `.fit` method, Preprocessors use a `.run` method.
+Pay close attention to how data is transferred into and exported out of the preprocessing containiner using [ProcessingInput](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_ProcessingInput.html) and [ProcessingOutput](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_ProcessingOutput.html) APIs.
+Also note that unlike Estimators that are executed using a `.fit` method, Preprocessors use a `.run` method.

 ``` python